AGMach7/AutoCorrecter/README.md

 ## Acknowledgments
 This program was inspired by the work of Younes Bensouda and his cours on NLP Specialization (the first assignment of Course 2): https://www.coursera.org/specializations/natural-language-processing.

-## Contributing
-Contributions to this project are welcome!
-If you would like to contribute, please submit a pull request.